nicolejoseph/MSKCC-AI-Studio-Project/README.md

 # MSKCC Deep Learning Project
-This project was part of the Breakthrough Tech Program, where I worked on a team of 4 students with a company advisor from Memorial Sloan Kettering Cancer Center
+This project was part of the BreakThrough Tech Program, where I worked on a team of 4 students with a company advisor from Memorial Sloan Kettering Cancer Center
 (MSKCC) to develop a deep learning solution for automatic object detection in cancer images.
 We leveraged Python libraries including NumPy, OpenCV, and Pillow for image processing and cleaning.
 We conducted a literature review and coded a U-Net model using Tensorflow.
 I fine tuned the model to improve accuracy from 20% to 75%.
 The final project was presented to the company advisor and industry professionals from MSKCC.